 After you’ve done it for a while, DIY painting can seem easy and repetitive.
-But put on a creative hat and you’ll find that there can be many more things to explore.
-Take decorative painting and using specialty paints such as Island Premium Paints’s Decoratex, for one.
+It’s time to put on a creative hat and you’ll find that there can be many more things to explore.
+Take decorative painting and using specialty paints such as Island Premium Paints’ Decoratex, for one.

-Decoratex: Island Premium Paints’s Formulation for Interior Texture Coating
+Decoratex: Island Premium Paints’ Formulation for Interior Texture Coating

 Simply put, textured paint is a type of decorative paint that’s formulated to produce or hold a variety of textures.
 Island Premium Paints’ Decoratex is one example.
 A water-based type coating, Decoratex renders high elasticity, reliable resistance to flaking and cracking, excellent filling and hiding, as well as good adhesion.